thewhoareyou/AutoOllamaCoder/README.md

     Note that we used `KNNImputer` from scikit-learn to impute missing values and Alternating Least Squares (ALS) algorithm.
 We also demonstrated the use of Singular Value Decomposition (SVD) for matrix completion as an alternative approach.

-    In a real-world scenario, you may need to fine-tune parameters such as the number of neighbors (`n_neighbors`) or the rank (`k`) in SVD based on your specific data and performance metrics.127.29977321624756
+    In a real-world scenario, you may need to fine-tune parameters such as the number of neighbors (`n_neighbors`) or the rank (`k`) in SVD based on your specific data and performance metrics.
-    750
-    5.891605154126667
-    2
     EXECUTE GENERATED SHELL CODE
     pip install numpy pandas scikit-learn matplotlib ipywidgets Requirement already satisfied: numpy in /opt/anaconda3/lib/python3.11/site-packages (1.26.4)